MicrosoftDocs/visualstudio-docs/docs/vsto/walkthrough-creating-your-first-vsto-add-in-for-powerpoint.md

    To modify each new slide, the previous code examples use the following objects:

 - The `Application` field of the `ThisAddIn` class.
-The `Application` field returns an <xref:Microsoft.Office.Interop.PowerPoint.Application> object, which represents the current instance of PowerPoint.
+The `Application` field returns an [Application](/previous-versions/office/developer/office-2010/ff764034(v=office.14)) object, which represents the current instance of PowerPoint.

 - The `Sld` parameter of the event handler for the [Microsoft.Office.Interop.PowerPoint.EApplication_Event.PresentationNewSlide](/previous-versions/office/developer/office-2010/ff762876(v%3doffice.14)) event.
 The `Sld` parameter is a [Slide](/previous-versions/office/developer/office-2010/ff763417(v=office.14)) object, which represents the new slide.
 For more information, see [PowerPoint solutions](../vsto/powerpoint-solutions.md).